 How to stand out from the crowd

-While it is important to have a Level 1 or 2 ski instructor qualification and the right attitude, there are unfortunately many people who will have more than these qualifications.
-Resorts receive a huge amount of job applications from people who have differing qualifications, skills and experience.
-You therefore need to ensure you stand out as much as possible.
+While it is important to have a Level 1 or 2 ski instructor qualification, you also need to have the You therefore need to ensure you stand out as much as possible.

 One of the ways you can do this is by gaining experience in coaching other sports or activities.
 Even if you do not have a recognised qualification in this, some experience teaching in other fields (even if on a voluntary basis) is very useful.
 It demonstrates an interest in coaching and shows that you have the confidence to take a lesson.
 There are lots of similarities in teaching other skills.